maciakl/InstantWebsite/readme.markdown

 Development Aids
 ---

 You may want to install grunt 0.3x - I took the liberty of setting up a tiny grunt file to help with the development.
-To set up your environment please run `npm install` in your project directory.
+To set up your environment please run the following command in your project directory:

+    npm install

 This will fetch `grunt-html` plugin and install it locally into `node_modules`.
 Do not upload this directory to the server - this just helps grunt to validate html.

 Now you can run `grunt` to start a local web server and see how your page looks.
 It runs on port 3000 so just point your browser at `http://localhost:3000`.
 The process will also continuously validate your HTML against the standard as you work.